Planning Ahead and End of Life Decisions

-We of course do our best for all patients at the end of their lives whether they have expressed wishes or not.
+Excellent end of life care is extremely important to us and we do our best for all patients at the end of their lives whether they have expressed wishes or not.

-It is a prospect some patients prefer not to think about.
-Others like to plan ahead and decide what they would like to happen if dementia or a life-threatening accident or illness makes it impossible for them to manage their own affairs.
+It is a prospect some of us prefer not to think about, but we should!
+We encourage you to plan ahead and decide what you would like to happen if a life-threatening illness or accident should happen or if an illness like dementia should make it impossible for you to manage your own affairs.

 Your GP will be glad to discuss the matter with you and inform the relevant agencies to take account of your wishes when the time comes.
-But before you make any decisions it is important to discuss things with those nearest and dearest to you so they are aware and understand.
+But before you make any decisions it is important to have this conversation with those nearest and dearest to you so they are aware and understand.

 Planning for your Future Care is a booklet outlining the choices you might want to consider.